 Split Analogous colors are green, blue, and violet.

 But you have to be careful in using these color combinations in your dressing style.
 For eg. – Combining green and red can create an arresting look but red when paired with green in equal proportions can overwhelm the whole look (or make you look like the christmas tree) so you may want to use either of these colors sparingly.
 Use one color for an accessory.
-Read more on different color combinations here
+Read more on different color matching combinations here

 Some Analogous color schemes for green shades